circleci/circleci-docs/jekyll/_cci2/language-python.md

 Database images for use as a secondary 'service' container are also available on Docker Hub in the `circleci` directory.

-## Build the Demo Django Project

-A good way to start using CircleCI is to build a project yourself.
-Here's how to build the demo project with your own account:

-1. Fork the project on GitHub to your own account.
-2. Go to the [Add Projects](https://circleci.com/add-projects){:rel="nofollow"} page in CircleCI and click the Build Project button next to the project you just forked.
-3. To make changes you can edit the `.circleci/config.yml` file and make a commit.
-When you push a commit to GitHub, CircleCI will build and test the project.

 ## Config Walkthrough

 Start with the version: